District council chairman

 “The Great North Air Ambulance has a helicopter based at Langwathby, near Penrith, and two sister aircraft cover the North East and Cumbria.
 To operate these life saving services costs in the region of £6.1 million per annum, with fundraising activities/public donations generating around 7% of the money needed, or around £427,000.
 This is a lot of money to keep generating so I am glad to be able to support yet another worthwhile local cause.

-“Over the past few weeks I have been developing a calendar of Chairman’s events, where I hope to raise money to support these worthwhile causes.
-I have been contacting local companies to seek sponsorship and the donations of prizes for events.
+“Over the next few months, I will be developing a calendar of Chairman’s events, where I hope to raise money to support these worthwhile causes.

 Any companies or individuals who would like to support these fundraising events, please contact me through the Chairman’s Secretary, using the contact details below.